Fiscal Year Meaning

 Another advantage for companies operating in the FY is that they are able to get competitive prices on accounting professionals’ fees and reporting charges.
 As these approaches its term, across the industry, demand for accounting professionals increases in order to meet the tax department’s deadline.
 This is the business opportunity for accounting companies and they are on the lookout for companies that serve as their customers.
 This provides companies to negotiate harder as there is enough supply in the market.

 Some of the most commonly used Fiscal Years by businesses all over the world are:

 A fiscal year is usually denoted by the year in which it ends.
 So if a business follows the April to March financial cycle, then the FY will be 2017 for the period 1st April 2016 to 31st March 2017.

 Below is the list of FY for Apparel Companies.

 Global Banks Fiscal Year

 We note that most of the banks follow the Calendar year-end for financial reporting purposes.

 Education Companies Fiscal year

 We note that there is no clear trend in using the financial statement year-end.
 Some follow the calendar year, while, New Oriental Education has 31st May as year-end.
 Likewise, DeVry education has 30th June as FY end.

 In the above article, we looked at why there is a need for having a definite term, “FY” and understood its meaning.
-For the curious ones, there are multiple sources on web highlighting the advantages of choosing a particular period as its FY.
+For the curious ones, there are multiple sources on the web highlighting the advantages of choosing a particular period as its FY.
 In general, the decision of choosing an FY for a company is very specific to its business cycle, the reporting deadlines of the country in which it operates and demographics.